Sick Leave Eligibility and Accrual

 Sick Leave Eligibility and Accrual (Union):

 All regular, benefit-eligible, union employees accrue the right to take paid sick leave from work for all regular hours worked in each pay period.
 The rate of accrual shall be .04615 hours for each regular hour worked.
-No employee may accumulate more than (182) days of sick leave.
+There shall be no maximum accrual.

 A new employee may not use sick leave during the probationary period.
 If the new employee completes the probationary period, the employee's sick leave shall be deemed to have accumulated starting on the employee's date of hire as a regular employee.